-“University Island” is a design competition created by Young Architects Competitions (YAC).
+“University Island” is an idea-based proposal for a design competition created by Young Architects Competitions (YAC).
 The competition calls for entries to transform the island of Poveglia, a deserted island a stone’s throw from the main islands of Venice into a spearheading study and research center.
 The MFx16 team was formed into three overlapping groups to tackle the program from three different intriguing angles.

 Scheme 1: Unversity

 An UN-versity celebrates the Island’s dark history and abandonment.
 This concept allows the island to remain inaccessible, in isolation, while having the design activate a radically un-isolated education network, composed of a virtual network of people within a real network of buildings.

 A new central Data Tower stands as a visual and virtual beacon within a network of towers located on surrounding islands, allowing cyber education.
 The structure is constructed from prefabricated members that can be added as necessary, and the expansion and repair of the tower can be addressed within the architecture of the Tower itself.
 A mechanical process eliminates human contact almost entirely, and a large water-powered energy generator sustains the operation as well as providing cooling for the systems.